spacefito/officevpn/README.md

 to that ip and port 22 to the new ip and port pair together (IP SOCKET).

 - Goal:  ip socket redirection.
 (This is a single unit, a sdn controller that simply does socket redirection based on a config file
+- Acceptance Test: traffic going through the openvswitch instace has its destination ip and tcp/udp port reconfigured based on a provided config file of the form: oldip:oldport --> newip:newport

 - Requirement 2: